 If you specify no options, it is assumed that you have extracted the software already and ccm_install sets up permissions and links.
 If you omit the -p option, the software is installed onto the current machine.
-If you omit the -d option, the software is installed into the current directory (i.e., it is assumed that you changed directory to the installation directory, \$CCM_HOME, before executing the ccm_install command).
+If you omit the -d option, the software is installed into the current directory (that is, it is assumed that you changed directory to the installation directory, \$CCM_HOME, before executing the ccm_install command).

-The -x or -i option installs Telelogic Synergy, performing the following actions:
+The -x or -i option installs Rational Synergy, performing the following actions:

-• Checks that \(\alpha m{root} \) user and groups are present, but does not create them.

-Note This step is not performed if the command is executed on a different platform other then specified with the platform option.

-• Creates \$CCM_HOME subdirectories (e.g., for log files).
+- Checks that ccm_root user and groups are present, but does not create them. - Note This step is not performed if the command is executed on a different platform other then specified with the platform option. - Creates \$CCM_HOME subdirectories (for example, for log files). - Checks that all required files are present, and sets their ownerships and permissions.

-- Checks that all required files are present, and sets their ownerships and permissions. - If the router address (.router.adr) file does not exist, prompts for the router host, service name, and port, then creates the file. - If the help server (ccm_websrv.adr) file does not exist, prompts for the help Web server port, and then creates the file. - If the port file (esd.adr) does not exist, creates it and enters the host name and port number for the installation machine. - Prompts for license information.
+- If the router address (.router.adr) file does not exist, prompts for the router host, service name, and port, then creates the file. - If the help server (ccm_websrv.adr) file does not exist, prompts for the help Web server port, and then creates the file. - If the port file (esd.adr) does not exist, creates it and enters the host name and port number for the installation machine. - Prompts for license information.